evans-ye/hadoocker/README.md

 # Hadoocker

+## DEPRECATED!!!
+The project will not be further maintained.
+I suggest to use docker-compose instead of Vagrant docker provider to gain better UX.

 The project goal is to speed up software development process and enhance existing testing framework by utilizing docker container technology.

 The container can be created and destroyed promptly!